Richardinho/cms/stories/7-authorised-access.md

   * **AND** they should be redirected to the home page

+### Unauthorised users navigating to login page with incorrect username/password
 * **GIVEN** a user is unauthorised (todo: define unauthorised)
 * **WHEN** they navigate directly to the login page
   * **AND** they input a username and password that does NOT exist in the users database